-Calling for Microsoft Teams refers to the capability of people to make and receive calls in Microsoft Teams.
-Microsoft 365 subscriptions include Calling for Microsoft Teams from one Teams app to another Teams app.
+Microsoft Teams Calling refers to the capability of people to make and receive calls in Microsoft Teams.
+Microsoft 365 subscriptions including Teams Calling from one Teams app to another Teams app.
 Making and receiving calls to and from landlines and mobile phones on the public switch telephone network (PSTN) in Teams is available with an add-on like Microsoft 365 Business Voice or is included in Microsoft 365 E5.
 These options provide a cloud-based phone system in Teams with features such as hold, blind and safe transfers, and reporting features for professionals who manage calling solutions.

 Direct Routing allows customers to connect their telecom voice trunks directly to Microsoft 365 so people can make and receive calls.
-Customers can work with their local telecommunications provider to connect their voice trunks through a certified session border controller (SBC) to Microsoft 365 and the phone system.
+Customers can work with their local telecommunications provider to connect their voice trunks through a certified session border controller (SBC) to Microsoft 365 and Microsoft Teams Calling.
 This will be available in any country where Microsoft Teams and the phone system are licensed.
 Direct Routing is part of the Teams-compatible phone system.

 For enterprises: A phone system and audio conferencing are included in Office 365 E5 and Microsoft 365 E5.
-Calling plans can be added on, or they can all be purchased separately.
+Microsoft Teams Calling Plans can be added on, or they can all be purchased separately.